This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How can I store leftover Zuppa Tosacana?
+How should I store leftover Zuppa Toscana?

 a bowl of zuppa toscana with a spoon in the side of the bowl.